rsdoiel/rsdoiel.github.io/blog/2025/08/31/Building_Your_Own_Antenna.md

 The Antenna application takes advantage of SQLite3 database(s) to persist the web content it manages.
 It is a binary format so you may want to back it up outside of your version control system (outside of Git).
 It's really up to you.

 Because SQLite3 is used that means you can do any additional ad-hoc processing you want via SQL.
 This is a powerful feature and allows for potential integration with other systems.
+You could as example write a program to render come posts to other systems like BlueSky or Mastodon.
+I leave that as an exercise for the reader.

 In the antenna.yaml file each collection has an attribute called "filter".
 The filter holds a list of SQL statements that are run before generating the HTML pages.
 You can list as many as you want, though by default two are provided (set everything to review, then set recent items to published).

 ## How do I manage individual web pages?

 The Antenna application is feed oriented.
 By that I mean it'll generate an aggregation page and RSS file.
 A collection doesn't have to include links at all.
 A collection that just has posts is completely valid.
-The posts will be used as content for the aggregation page and populate the RSS feed.
+The posts will be used as content for the aggregated HTML page and populate the outbound RSS feed.
 You can use a simple filter to ensure all posts are published before generating the feed page, `update items set status = 'published'`.
 That's it.
 All items in the collection will always be published.
+They'll always show up in the aggregated HTML and RSS file.

 When you update a page you re-post it to the collection.
 When each item is posted Antenna generates the HTML page when the postPath and link are set.
 Then you can "preview" the site you can see the updated page.

 ## Other possibilities

 Antenna application let's us easily setup our own new aggregation websites.
-We don't need to rely on Google, Facebook, etc. As long as there is an feed, we can included it in our own aggregation.
+We don't need to rely on Google, Facebook, etc. As long as there is an RSS/Atom or JSON feed, we can included it in our own aggregation.

 Antenna can also serve as a site rendering tool for Markdown content.
 It supports posts as well as content that is harvested for aggregation pages.
-All collections rendered include RSS automatically.
+All collections include outbound RSS automatically.

 By combining aggregation of feeds with publication Antenna supports a distributed social web based on RSS 2.0.
 You can skip the complexity of [AT Protocol](https://en.wikipedia.org/wiki/AT_Protocol "Blue Sky's AT protocol") or [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub "Mastodon's native protocol") and still be social.
 On my own Antenna site I consume content from both Blue Sky and Mastodon.
 Others are working on tools that will take an RSS feed and replicate the content using AT Protocol or Activity Pub but in the mean time let's just keep using RSS.
 It works as it always has.